-A wholly familiar ethnic family drama, "American Chai” treats the most hackneyed of culture-clash cliches as though they were somehow novel.
+An overly earnest, wholly familiar ethnic family drama, Anurag Mehta’s “American Chai” treats the most hackneyed of culture-clash cliches as though they were somehow novel.
 Preferring syrupy melodrama to real emotional exploration, pic has little to say on the subject of preserving ethnic identity in a multiethnic society (and, specifically, within the conservative world of Indian emigrants) that hasn’t been said before (and better) in films as disparate as “Mississippi Masala” and “East Is East.”
 Pic, which nevertheless connected strongly with Slamdance auds (and copped the Audience Award for best film), could show some niche theatrical life, though cable and vid prospects appear much stronger.

 Sureel (Aalok Mehta, writer-director Anurag’s brother) is a senior majoring in music at a New Jersey university, with a Caucasian girlfriend and a gig as the lead singer in a campus alterna-rock band called Fathead — all of which seems to make Sureel content, except that his predictably domineering father (Paresh Rawal) predictably knows nothing about any of this, thinking instead that Sureel is a pre-med student with no girlfriend.